 - Seek urgent medical advice if you develop any acute severe muscle pain.

 - Adhere to the TLC diet, designed by the National Cholesterol Education Program (NCEP), or a similar diet, while taking lovastatin.

-- See your doctor straight away if you notice any yellowing of your skin or shortness of breath, unexplained cough or general tiredness.
+- See your doctor straight away if you notice any yellowing of your skin or shortness of breath, unexplained cough, or general tiredness.

-Response and Effectiveness
+6. Response and effectiveness

 - Lovastatin is converted to its active form after oral administration.
 Peak levels are seen within two hours following administration; however, it may take one to two weeks of regular dosing before improvements in your cholesterol level are seen, and up to four weeks before the maximal cholesterol-lowering effects of lovastatin are apparent.

 - Lowers LDL-cholesterol and apolipoprotein B.